Human Resource is a huge market as every year you have a fresh batch of professionals who are ready to dive into the sea of corporate companies.

 List of Free Job Posting Sites 2018:

-Internet is a good place to widen a recruiter’s search for candidates that could be fit based on the requirements that a recruiter has.
+The Internet is a good place to widen a recruiter’s search for candidates that could be fit based on the requirements that a recruiter has.

-By posting your job requirements online, free or paid, you can get a wider exposure within the job seekers world which will also lead to creating a huge database for yourself.
+By posting your job requirements online, free or expensive, you can get a wider exposure within the job seekers world which will also lead to creating a huge database for yourself.
 Every process has its pros and cons that come with it as a gift.

-For example, a wider range to search and apply can lead to huge volumes of unwanted candidates which can in turn waste your time in filtering out the right candidates.
+For example, a wider range to search and apply can lead to huge volumes of unwanted candidates which can, in turn, waste your time in filtering out the right candidates.
 You need to take a call based on your needs and work on it.